 1821 – The Hudson’s Bay Company grant was renewed for twenty-one years with exclusive trade rights.

 1837 – Montreal was placed under martial law.
-The Rebellions of 1837-1838 were one of the most remarkable political event in Canadian’s history.
-Issues such the control of Canada’s future and the rights of French Canadians, working individuals in Upper Canadian shops and in the countryside, triggered arguments that became violent.
+The Rebellions of 1837-1838 were one of the most remarkable political events in Canadian’s history.
+Issues such as the control of Canada’s future and the rights of French Canadians, working individuals in Upper Canadian shops and in the countryside, triggered arguments that became violent.
 Men talked of republicanism and independence and soon started carrying arms and shooting at soldiers and their neighbours.
 The rebellions were forcibly put down, their leaders were hung or exiled, and the country was put under martial law.
 The rebellions shook not just Upper but Lower Canada as well.

 1837 – William Lyon Mackenzie led a force down Yonge St to Gallow’s Hill, where they encountered government troops.
 The fighting lasted only a few minutes, with the rebels retreating northwards on Yonge St to Montgomery’s Tavern.